austindatamanagement/RetailDemo/LabGuide400.md

 -   After the calculation is validated, finish by clicking **Apply**.

+- **(TO BE PROOFREAD AFTER THIS POINT)**

+-   Make a column DISCOUNT for: "(ITEM_PRICE-SALE_PRICE)/ITEM_PRICE"

+-   Click plus icon to make a Branch.
+Click the first Save Data in the data flow.
+Make the name Master_Table.

+-   Click the second Save Data in the data flow.
+Make the name Master_Table_ADW.
+Change the Save Data to box to Database Connection.

+-   Click Select Connection and select the connection.

+-   Save the entire Data Flow in the top right save button.
+Name it Retail Demo Data Flow.

+-   After it's saved, click Run Data Flow.

+OAC VISUALIZATIONS PART NOW

+-   Go to Data, then Data Sets and find the created Master_Table table (not the ADW one).
+Click it's hamburger menu and click on create new project to base it off that table.

 ## Great Work - All Done with Lab 400!
 **You are ready to move on to the next lab.
 You may now close this tab.**